KeithKulwicki/virtual-pet-shelter/src/virtualPetShelterProject/README.md

 Virtual Pet Shelter

-At the Virtual Pet Shelter, you care for many animals' needs

-All of the animals have unique name and brief description
+User provides all animals with unique name and brief description

-Each animal needs food, water, and play

-You care for the animals by inputing commands
+User cares for the animals by inputing commands for food, water, and play

-You also adopt and take in new pets
+User takes in a new pet and adopts out a current pet

 To exit the game (Leave store), input "7"